Show Me Heaven: Chart performance

 "Show Me Heaven" spent four weeks at number one on the UK Singles Chart, ending the year as the country's sixth highest-selling single, and is McKee's only UK number-one as a performer (although the song "A Good Heart"—written by her—was a UK number-one for Feargal Sharkey in November 1985).
 The power ballad had even greater success in Norway, topping the Norwegian Singles Chart for 10 weeks.
-The track was also a number-one success in Belgium and the Netherlands.
+The track was also a number-one success in Belgium, Luxembourg and the Netherlands.

 "Show Me Heaven" failed to enter the US Billboard Hot 100 but did reach number 28 on the Billboard Adult Contemporary chart.
 In Canada, "Show Me Heaven" reached number 69 on the RPM Top Singles chart and number 30 on the RPM Adult Contemporary chart.
 Elsewhere, the single reached number two in Ireland and Sweden, number three in Australia, number four in Switzerland, and the top 20 in Austria, Germany and New Zealand.